tedy-art/C-Programming-Language/README.md

 | 8  | C99           | 1999 | Standardization Committee  |

 ---
+### **Features of C Programming Language**

+C is a powerful, efficient, and widely-used programming language that serves as the foundation for many modern programming languages.
+Below are its key features:

+---

+### **1. Simplicity**
+   - C has a simple syntax, making it easy to learn and use.
+   - Example: A "Hello, World!" program in C is straightforward and concise.

+---

+### **2. Structured Language**
+   - C supports structured programming, allowing developers to break programs into smaller, manageable functions or modules.
+   - Example: A program to calculate factorials can be divided into input, processing, and output functions.

+---

+### **3. Portability**
+   - Code written in C can run on various platforms with little or no modification.
+   - This makes it a **machine-independent** language.

+---

+### **4. Speed**
+   - C is a compiled language, so it is faster than interpreted languages like Python.
+   - Low-level operations like bitwise manipulation are highly efficient.

+---

+### **5. Rich Library**
+   - C provides a large number of built-in functions in its standard library.
+   - Example: `printf()` for output and `scanf()` for input.

+---

+### **6. Low-Level Access**
+   - C allows manipulation of hardware and memory using pointers and address operators.
+   - Example: Direct memory access through pointers.

+---

+### **7. Extendibility**
+   - You can add your own functions to the standard library, enhancing its capabilities.

+---

+### **8. Middle-Level Language**
+   - C combines the features of both high-level and low-level languages:
+     - High-level: Supports structured programming.
+     - Low-level: Allows direct memory access and manipulation.

+---

+### **9. Dynamic Memory Allocation**
+   - C supports dynamic memory management using functions like `malloc()`, `calloc()`, and `free()`.

+---

+### **10. Pointer Support**
+   - C provides extensive use of pointers, enabling developers to work directly with memory.
+   - Example: Passing arrays or large data structures by reference.

+---

+### **11. Modularity**
+   - C programs can be written as a collection of functions, making it easier to debug, test, and maintain.

+---

+### **12. Recursion**
+   - C supports recursive functions, allowing functions to call themselves.
+   - Example: Calculating Fibonacci numbers using recursion.

+---

+### **13. Powerful Operators**
+   - C has a wide range of operators, including arithmetic, relational, logical, and bitwise operators.

+---

+### **14. Embedded Systems Development**
+   - Due to its low-level features, C is widely used in developing firmware and embedded systems.

+---

+### **15. Versatility**
+   - C can be used for a variety of applications, from system software like operating systems to application development.

+---

 ### Use of C Language:
 * System Programming :